 Sleeping bags, sleeping pads tents and cooking equipment included (you are welcome to bring your own if you would like).

 This is not an easy trip.
 All nights are in tents.
 All hiking days are 10-15 km.
 When backpacking, you'll be required to carry your personal gear including your sleeping bag and sleeping pad.

 Our staff will help with carrying the group equipment.

-The trip starts at Stewart's Lodge in Nimpo Lake on July 31st, 2021 where we'll spend the night.
+The trip starts at Stewart's Lodge in Nimpo Lake on XXXX, 2022 where we'll spend the night.

-The trip ends at Tweedsmuir Air in Nimpo Lake in the afternoon on August 5th, 2021.
+The trip ends at Tweedsmuir Air in Nimpo Lake in the afternoon on XXXX, 2022.

-* You are more them welcome to ask for our assistance in booking the nights of July 23rd, 2020 and July 28th, 2020 into Nimpo Lake or Anahim Lake.
+* You are more them welcome to ask for our assistance in booking the nights of XXXX, 2022 and XXXX, 2022 into Nimpo Lake or Anahim Lake.

 * There are more sleeping options at Anahim Lake.